ednolan/task/docs/P3552-task.md

 Add new subsections for the different classes at the end of [exec]{.sref}:

 ::: draftnote
-Evertyhing below is text meant to got at the end of the [exec]{.sref}
+Evertyhing below is text meant to go to the end of the [exec]{.sref}
 section without any color highlight of what it being added.
 :::